-This One-Pot Cajun Shrimp and Rice recipe is spicy, satisfying and perfect for busy weeknights!
-Ready to eat in just 30 minutes.
+This Cajun Shrimp and Rice recipe is spicy, satisfying, and perfect for busy weeknights!
+An easy, one-pot meal that is ready to eat in just 30 minutes.

 - 1 tablespoon olive oil